iSnowdy/TournamentJava/README.md

 * ENUM.
 * ThreadSleep.
 Usage to stop/restart the flow of the program.
 * Navigating through the flow of a program.
-* Java Oriented Programming.
+* Java Object Oriented Programming.
 Which was the main objective of the project.
 * The process of starting with nothing but a: "Do a project".
 Phases of thinking on what to do, how to do it, how to implement all those things and so on.
 Transforming just an idea to documentation, diagrams, code and a functioning program.

 ## Some of the reference sources/websites visited to help with the Code: